BMo-design/bmo-expo/readme.txt

 == Installation ==

-Download, upload & activate this plugin
+1. download, upload & activate this plugin

 = Use the Plugin with the default WP Gallery =